cjmet/AhMediaPlayer/README.md

 ## Project Plan
 Create a music library Web API and simple Media Player

+## Current Questions
+* How to communicate between the background task and main task?
+   * Version 1 used unsafe refs
+   * Version 2 is using pulling and locking the data from the Background Task
+   * Version 3 is using callback with locking, concurrency, and done signal from the background task to the main.
+*  How to Async return a value, non-blocking, from a blockable operation

 * ### Music Player
 - [x] My First MAUI App
 - [x] Initial Test Background Async Task
+- [x] Improved Background Task
 - [x] Initial EF Core Setup and Test
+- [x] Add Callback to the Background Task
+- [ ] Integrate FileFind Callback with EF Core.
-- [ ] Move data files back out into a Maui Data Library for easier management.
+- [ ] Move data files back out into a DataLibrary .Net8 for easier management.
 Particularly if we have any more migration issues and need to use copied and simplified CLI versions  of the data files for migrations.
 - [ ] Add the rest of the data structures back in, and to the Data Library.
 - [ ] Play a song
 - [ ] Play a static song from local storage